juanitopons/miAulaVirtual/README.md

 + Subjec regex pattern clean and replace (available desactivation through 'Preferences')
 + Open document after donwload
 + Compatibility with all virtual classroom themes and personalizations
++ Documents organized by subject
++ Documents manager

 ## To do ##
 + Add image type
 + Let students select period days of task lists
++ Let student say if they want or not to open the file when it's downloaded
 + Remove keyboard just after sending the login
 + Clean code
 + Preference option for filtering empty folders